MicrosoftDocs/quantum-docs-pr/articles/user-guide/expressions.md

 ### Arrays of callables

-Note that more details on callable types can be found below, as well as on the next page, [Q# callables: functions and operations](xref:microsoft.quantum.guide.callables).
+Note that more details on callable types can be found below, as well as on the next page, [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions).

 If the common element type is an operation or function type, all of the elements must have the same input and output types.
 The element type of the array will support any functors that are supported by all of the elements.